 A couple of weeks ago I ended up in a technical debate on how to take an existing Event Sourced application further to fully reap the benefits it is designed to give you.
 I’ve written many posts about the pitfalls, the best practices and how to implement this in .NET specifically.
 But I still thought it might be useful to provide you with a list of the most important guidelines and heuristics that I think are needed to be successful with Event Sourcing.

-Don’t use Event Sourcing unless you have a complex domain that has to deal with a lot of users working together on the same entities.
+Don’t use Event Sourcing unless your domain needs to capture facts or decisions or has to deal with a high degree of user collaboration.
 You don’t need Event Sourcing just for building an audit log.
 And even if you do use Event Sourcing, you may not need it for everything.
 Quite often, master data can be handled using versioned schemas just as well.
 But then again, for smaller teams, having a single paradigm might be better.
 But don’t ignore NoSQL as an alternative to Event Sourcing.

-Do model your aggregates around invariants instead of business concepts or the data model.
-But be careful that you choose which invariants the system must protect and which of them can be resolved using a more functional approach (or cross-aggregate transactions).
+Do model your aggregates around invariants instead of business concepts or data oriented.
+But be careful that you choose which invariants the aggregate must protect and which of them can be resolved using a more functional approach (like optimistic concurrency or compensating tractions).
 If you don’t, you’ll end up with a monstrous aggregate.
 Vaughn Vernon’s 3-part series called Effective Aggregate Design dives into that.

 Don’t be dogmatic about cross-aggregate transactions.
 Only if you really need the performance and concurrency, force yourself to only touch one aggregate per transaction.
 Otherwise keep it pragmatic.
 The complexity of protecting cross-aggregate business rules without the transaction logic can be quite challenging and is usually not worth it.